NBA trade deadline sees Irving, Durant bolster West teams

 Minnesota got Mike Conley and Nickeil Alexander-Walker from Utah, along with three second-round picks.

-The Lakers made yet another move Thursday, sending center Thomas Bryant to Denver and getting back Davon Reed and a second-round pick from the Nuggets.
+The Lakers made yet another move, sending center Thomas Bryant to Denver and getting back Davon Reed and a second-round pick from the Nuggets.
 Bryant, who started 25 games and is averaging 12.1 points, could be a good backup to two-time NBA MVP Nikola Jokic.

-The Philadelphia 76ers are set to acquire forward Jalen McDaniels from Charlotte and send forward Matisse Thybulle to Portland as part of a multi-team trade that also involves multiple draft picks.
+The Philadelphia 76ers acquired forward Jalen McDaniels from Charlotte and sent forward Matisse Thybulle to Portland as part of a multi-team trade that also involves multiple draft picks.

 Thybulle twice made the NBA All-Defensive second team but he has averaged just 4.4 points over four seasons with the Sixers.
 The 25-year-old McDaniels is averaging a career-best 10.6 points for the Hornets in his fourth season.